1AH-TUT/scrypt-pwa-cm6/readme.md

 This project uses **JSPM import maps** for all JavaScript dependencies:

-* All third-party JS libraries (e.g., CodeMirror 6) are loaded via ESM CDN and managed via `importmap.js`.
+* All third-party JS libraries are loaded via ESM CDN and managed via `importmap.js`.
-* **`importmap.js` is the canonical dependency manifest and is checked into version control.**
+* `importmap.js` is the canonical dependency manifest and is checked into version control.

 ### To add or update dependencies